Stand Your Ground Law Florida

 Even if a judge were to decide the state prosecutor met his or her burden and proved by clear and convincing evidence that the person’s use of force, or threat to use force, was not reasonable, the person could still claim self-defense at a jury trial.

 In that case, the burden of proof would still be on the prosecutor, but instead of only having to prove to the judge by clear and convincing evidence that the person’s actions were not justified, the prosecutor would have to prove to a jury beyond a reasonable doubt that any threat or use of force was not justified.
 If a jury had a reasonable doubt whether or not a person was justified in using or threatening to use force, they should find the person not guilty.

-Going back to our first example, at a jury trial the prosecutor would have to prove to the jury, beyond a reasonable doubt, that Tom’s karate chop of Harry was not justified.
+Going back to our first example, at a jury trial the prosecutor would have to prove to the jury, beyond a reasonable doubt, that Tom was not justified in hitting Harry.
 If the jury had a reasonable doubt whether or not Tom was justified in striking Harry, they would find Tom not guilty.
 Further, the jurors would have to unanimously agree that Tom’s actions were not justified in order to find him guilty of battery.

 Table Comparing A Pretrial Stand Your Ground Immunity Hearing v.
 A Self Defense ClaimAt A Jury Trial

 |Burden||The burden is on the State to prove by clear and convincing evidence that the force used or the threat of force was not justified.||The burden is on the State to prove beyond a reasonable doubt that the force used or the threat of force was not justified.|